SergeyVorobiev/M88-GameStick-Patch/README.md

 ### Write to eMMC

 1. Download, unpack and verify sha512 of [patched image](https://github.com/SergeyVorobiev/M88-GameStick-Patch/releases/download/v1.2.0/USER_v2.2.7z) or use your upgraded one.
-2. Download the [scatter](resources/m88/M88_scatter.txt) file and use it instead of empty one.
-Place your preloader, scatter and patched image in the same folder.
-3. Check the size of the image, edit if needed:
+2. Check the size of the image, edit if needed:
 ```
 partition_size: 0x1d2000000
 ```
 0x1d2000000 = 7818182656 bytes.

-4. Open Flash Tool.
+3. Open Flash Tool.

 You have two options (both include **FORMATTING**).
 The first one is more preferable.